Making the UK greener, one house at a time

 It is developing technology to extract plastic pollution from the oceans and to capture it in rivers before it reaches the ocean.
 Initially, The organisation focused on the Pacific Ocean and its garbage patch and extended to rivers in Indonesia, Guatemala, and the United States.

 As individuals, we can make a difference in ocean cleanup.
-The state of our oceans is a reflection of our collective actions as individuals, communities, businesses, and governments.
+The state of our oceans reflects our collective actions as individuals, communities, businesses, and governments.
 The need for ocean cleanup has never been more urgent, and each of us has a role in preserving our marine ecosystems.

-By reducing our use of single-use plastics, participating in beach cleanups, supporting sustainable fishing practices, and advocating for policy changes, we can contribute to the ongoing efforts in ocean conservation.
+By reducing our use of single-use plastics, participating in beach cleanups, supporting sustainable fishing practices, and advocating for policy changes, we can contribute to ocean conservation efforts.
 Volunteering with organisations dedicated to ocean cleanup and supporting innovative technologies amplifies our impact.

 Innovative Technologies in Ocean Cleanup